 If you live in San Francisco, it’s the city everyone wants to visit.
 The first place visitors want to go see is Fisherman’s Wharf and Ghiradelli Square.
 We all have our list of the best things to see and do in San Francisco, but everyone wants to know where the locals go.
-The Mission is a great place to hang out, eat Mexico food and see some cool murals and Golden Gate Park or the Castro are not to be missed, but if you want to visit Alcatraz or listen to the sea lions while eating fresh Dungeness crab, you’ll want to visit places in Fisherman’s Wharf where the locals go.
+The Mission is a great place to hang out, eat Mexican food and see some cool murals and Golden Gate Park or the Castro are not to be missed, but if you want to visit Alcatraz or listen to the sea lions while eating fresh Dungeness crab, you’ll want to visit the places in Fisherman’s Wharf where the locals go.

 Restaurants come and go more frequently than the waves hit the sand under the Golden Gate Bridge, but some have survived the test of time.
 The Grotto on Fisherman’s Wharf has been serving fresh, local seafood and drinks since 1935.
 If you like Dungeness crab, a raw oyster bar or classic cocktails, check out the Heritage Lounge inside The Grotto.
 If you’re looking for clam chowder served in a sourdough bread bowl, stop in to Boudins.
 You can watch them making the famous sourdough loafs at Fisherman’s Wharf and there’s another location at Pier 39.
 Hard Rock Cafe also offers locals specials, just ask.